 What is the best shape to help us when floating on our back?
 Why do you think that position helps us to float?
-Starfish or X shape help to spread the body over a greater surface of water.
+Starfish or X shape can help to spread the body over a greater surface of water.

 Can everyone float?

-Anyone can float but some may take a little longer to learn and will benefit from additional flotation.
-We saw in the video children using milk bottles to help them float.
-All people float differently (especially if wearing clothes) and even if the lower body sinks they can still stay afloat and keep their mouth and nose out of the water - tilting head back and using gentle arm movements can help.
+Anyone can float but some may take a little longer to learn and will benefit from additional flotation or using gentle arm movements.
+Milk bottles can help when learning to float.
 Encourage them to try next time they are at the pool.
 Remembering that they should only enter the pool when a responsible adult is supervising.

-They can try with milk bottles to start with as well!
-Check out our learning and resources at the end of the document for details of DPA programme.
+Check out our learning and resources at the end of the document for eLearning modules.